destroflyer/maniascript/docs/advanced/script_viewer.md

 To check the most expensive part of your script, find the highest number in the columns `%age` and `line`/`function`:

-- `%age` is the percentage of load of the line or function, depending if you are inside the main function or another function (TODO: Check how this interacts).
+- `%age` is the percentage of load of the line or function, depending if you are inside the main function or another function (TODO: Check the difference).
 In the example above, it's line 21 which is consuming the most resources.
 - `line`/`function` is the time spent in the respective line or function (TODO: Unit?).
 The `line` column should usually not have values > 0.25 (with writing network variables being an exception).
 High values here can create lags.

 ### tuningmark

-You can use the `tuningmark()` function to add blocks to the tuning graph.
-Each call to `tuningmark()` creates a new block measuring the time spent until the next `tuningmark()`, `yield` or context.
+You can use the `tuningmark` function to add blocks to the tuning graph.
+Each call to `tuningmark` creates a new block measuring the time spent until the next `tuningmark`, `yield` or context.

 ```ManiaScript
 Void SomeFunction() {